travbend/PSRUU_Lab2/README.md

 #### **Code Handout (3 files):** `game.py, search.py, test_search.py` in this repository

 # Submission Instructions
 Please submit a zip file in Gradescope under CS388U-assignment2.
-Your zip file should include the following files:
+Your zip file should include the following two files only:
 1. `game.py`
 2. `search.py`